davekilian/terracast/docs/architecture.md

 We don't implement r-trees or anything else.
 It may be worth documenting some of the old ideas I had around geospatial z-ordered octrees which can be managed using an LSM strategy, as something we could consider if we ever found a compelling use case.

-### Storage

-TODO use block stores for the entire row system, but offload compressed columnar runs to object storage?
-Requires more thinking

 ## Aggregate Analysis

 TODO Anything you can do on unsorted columnar data, you can also do on an inverted index.
 When you come across a column value in an inverted index, you repeat whatever you would have done with your columnar forward index as many times as there are matching bits in the bitset.